sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

     mac_phy_delay       = 1*6DIGIT                  ; Mandatory.
 Max/phy delay, in unit of Bytes.
     peer_response_time  = 1*6DIGIT                  ; Mandatory.
 The maximum of peer switch response time
                                                     ; in unit of kBytes.
-    ; The following fields are introduced to calculate the buffer pools mmu_size            = 1*9DIGIT                  ; Total avaiable memory a buffer pool can occupy max_headroom_size   = 1*6DIGIT                  ; Optional.
-The maxinum value of headroom size a physical port can have.
-                                                    ; The accumulative headroom size of a port should be less than this threshold.
-                                                    ; Not providing this field means no such limitation for the ASIC.
 ```

 ##### Initialization